subsquid/docs/docs/squid-cli/deploy.md

 `sqd deploy`
 ============

-Deploy a new or update the existing squid version.
-The squid name and the version is taken from the provided deployment manifest.
+Deploy or update a squid version

+Squid name and version are taken from the provided deployment manifest.

 * [`sqd deploy SOURCE`](#sqd-deploy-source)